IQSS/dataverse/doc/sphinx-guides/source/style/foundations.rst

 Contextual Classes
 ------------------

 Contextual classes can be used to style text and background colors from `Bootstrap CSS <http://getbootstrap.com/css/#helper-classes>`__.
+Semantic colors include various colors assigned to meaningful contextual values.
+We convey meaning through color with a handful of emphasis utility classes.

 .. raw:: html